 Sicily Packing List

 There isn’t anything too specific that you need to pack for San Vito Lo Capo.

-To get the most out of your time, make sure you have a bikini or swimsuit, a beach towel, sunglasses, sandals, sun hat and sun protection.
+To get the most out of your time, make sure you have a bikini or swimsuit, a beach towel, sunglasses, sandals, sun hat and sunscreen.

-You can also buy some fun inflatables to splash around in the sea with, get yourself an Audible subscription so you’ve got some books to listen to, and make sure you have some wireless earbuds!
+You can also buy some fun inflatables to splash around in the sea with and make sure you have some wireless earbuds!

 Here are my top picks for your San Vito packing list:

 Know Before You Go

 The currency in Sicily is the EURO.
 Not everywhere accepts card payments so it is useful to carry cash with you.

 If you’re planning a trip to San Vito Lo Capo, then I strongly recommend buying travel insurance.
 I NEVER travel without insurance, and I’ve seen too many others get landed with huge medical bills as a result of not having had insurance, that it’s something I’ll never neglect to buy.
 My recommendation for great travel insurance is World Nomads.